Document

 You are considered an Indian resident for a financial year if you satisfy any of the conditions below:

-1. When you are in India for at least 6 months (182 days to be exact) during the financial year
+1. When you are in India for 182 days or more during the financial year

-2. You have been in India for 2 months (60 days) in the previous year and have lived for one whole year (365 days) in the last four years.
+2. You have been in India for 60 days or more in the previous year and have lived for 365 days or more in the last four years of the previous year.

 Note: If you are an Indian citizen working abroad or a crew member on an Indian ship, only the first condition is available to you – which means you are a resident when you spend at least 182 days in India.

-The same applies to a Person of Indian Origin (PIO) who visits India.
+The same applies to a Person of Indian Origin (PIO) who visits India during the previous year and whose total income (excluding foreign sources) is less than or equal to 15 lakhs.
 The second condition does not apply to these individuals.
 A PIO is a person whose parents or any of his grandparents were born in undivided India.

 If you do not meet any of the above conditions, you are a Non-Resident Indian.